vhaghani26/rocketchip/README.md

 	chdir demo
 	snakemake

-After you're done, you can remove the test and demo directories.
-In the future, you may want to set environment variables for ROCKETCHIP_DATA and ROCKETCHIP_SRC.
+After you're done, you can remove the `test` and `demo` directories.
+In the future, you may want to set environment variables for `ROCKETCHIP_DATA` and `ROCKETCHIP_SRC`.
 The data directory is where shared genome and SRA files are stored.
 The src directory is where your rocketchip repo is located.